 In this section, we show that steerable assemblages \emph{cannot} be broadcast by local operations.
-To prove this claim, we adopt a strategy essentially analogous to the one we implemented for boxes.
+To prove this claim, we adopt a strategy essentially analogous to the one we implemented for behaviours.
 However, several adaptations are needed.
-In a bipartite steering scenario, the situation is described by a collection of ensembles of quantum states on Bob’s side together with a conditional probability distribution (boxes) on Alice’s.
-There is, then, right at the start, a combination of states and probabilities.
-This combination is reflected in our proof, for we are putting together the previous section's strategies and the strategies from the no-local-broadcasting theorem for quantum states \cite{piani2009relative}.
+In a bipartite steering scenario, the situation is described by a collection of ensembles of quantum states on Bob’s side together with a conditional probability distribution (box) on Alice’s side.
+Thus, from the outset, there is a combination of quantum states and probability distributions.
+This combination is reflected in our proof, as we combine the strategies from the previous section with those from the no-local-broadcasting theorem for quantum states \cite{piani2009relative}.

-We start by recalling the basic ideas behind quantum steering---more extensive discussions abound, and we refer to \cite{schrodinger_discussion_1935, Wiseman_Steering_2007,Uola_Quantum_Steering_2020}.
-Then, again based on the KL-divergence, we elaborate on a definition of relative entropy appropriate for the steering scenario.
-Following that, we address a set of physically motivated transformations that will become the basis of our analysis for the no-go theorem we conclude this section with.
+We begin by recalling the fundamental concepts behind quantum steering; more extensive discussions can be found in \cite{schrodinger_discussion_1935, Wiseman_Steering_2007, Uola_Quantum_Steering_2020}.
+Then, based on the KL-divergence, we provide a definition of relative entropy suitable for the steering scenario.
+Following that, we address a set of physically motivated transformations that will become the basis of our analysis for the no-go theorem with which we conclude this section.